EarthScope/rover/docs/commands.md

     rover retrieve N_S_L_C [begin [end]]

-Compare available data with the local store, then download, ingest and index data.
+Compare available data with the repository, then download, ingest and index data.

 The file argument should contain a list of Net_Sta_Loc_Chans and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).